The Lure of Labrador

 I snapped images of former fishing rooms, dwellings and coastlines as we came into port.
 Battle Harbour is full of history.
 In the 1770’s a mercantile salt fish premises was established, spurring economic and social activity.
 It posed to be a significant stopover for those who became involved in the Labrador offshore bank fishery in the early 19th and into the 20th century.
 I recall my grandfather speaking of stopping there on some of his longer journeys.
 Hundreds of fisherman flocked to the area, the Grenfell Mission provided medical services.

 Battle Harbour, in its current form presents an opportunity to visit historical buildings, walkways and work areas, while receiving an interpretative tour.
 Upon arrival you also get a meal.
 Additionally, it has a distinction of being the only historic site in Canada where you can overnight in the historical buildings http://www.battleharbour.com/home/.
 I didn’t take advantage of this opportunity, but next time I certainly will, as Battle Harbour is the perfect get-a-way from it all retreat.

 We are blessed to have many Rural Retreats in Newfoundland and Labrador.
 Around every corner if we stop, take a look and breathe it all in, we will see that we have a great quality of life that many can only dream.
 I have visited many large centres and rural villages on my travels, but there is no retreat comparable!

-Posted on July 13, 2010, in Heritage, History, Landscapes/Geography and tagged Battle Harbour, Capital, ferry, fish, Grenfell, Heritage, Labrador, Mercantile, Port Hope, Salt.
+Posted on July 13, 2010, in History, Nature, Tourism and tagged Battle Harbour, Capital, ferry, fish, Grenfell, Labrador, Mercantile, Port Hope, Salt, Tourism.
 Bookmark the permalink.
 Leave a comment.